danhalvorsen/WeatherSummary/WebApp/src/MyOrderingSystem/README.md

 - See product (1)

-  - As a customer, I want to see products in the home page so that I can find product directly.(3d)
+  - As a customer, I want to see products in the home page so that I can find product directly.(20h)
-    - connect to database(mock data) and get data'
-    -
+    - create functionality to get data from mock DB and store it in the state
+    - make nested components to show all products
+    - make link for each product to be able to navigate to it
-  - As a customer, I want to see the title, image and price for each product so that I have an overall concept of each product
+  - As a customer, I want to see the title, image and price for each product so that I have an overall concept of each product (8h)
+    - create a component to show a preview of each product
-  - As a customer, I want click on product so that the next page will show detail of product.(2d)
+  - As a customer, I want click on product so that the next page will show detail of product.(8h)
+    - make connection link with routing ( each product must have an unique page number)
-  - As a customer, I want to navigate to the home page from any pages I am on, so that I can reach the home page directly
+  - As a customer, I want to navigate to the home page from any pages I am on, so that I can reach the home page directly (8h)
+    - create a navigation bar and put Home link to reach the home page from every pages

 - see details (1)

   - As a customer, I want to see the product details with a title, description, price, availability, brand and bigger image.
-(3d)
+(12h)
+    - create some nested components and send data to them to create detail page
-  - As a customer, I want to add a product to my basket so that I can aggregate the products I am going to buy them in one place
+  - As a customer, I want to add a product to my basket so that I can aggregate the products I am going to buy them in one place (16h)
+    - Add an item to basket functionality and keep data in page and store in mock DB
   - As a customer, I want to increase or decrease the number of products so that I can change the number of items I want to buy.
-(2d)
+(6h)
+    - Reuse and customization of its functionality

 - search for products (1)

   - As a customer, I want to see a search box on top of the products list so that I can easily search for products.
-(3d)
+(28h)
+    - create search box components and made its data stream to hold search text in state
   - As a customer, I want to be able to search for products name so that I can reach the specific product.
+    - make search functionality and its connection to mock DB

 Inventory

 - Register product (1)

-  - As an admin, I want to register new products so that I can add a new product to the store (3d)
+  - As an admin, I want to register new products so that I can add a new product to the store (18h)
+    - create an admin link and put it in the navigation bar and link it to insert the product page
+    - create the insert product page and make its form to get data
+    - create functionality to get data and send them to insert to mock DB
-  - As an admin, I want to edit products, so that I can change the specifics of products (2d)
+  - As an admin, I want to edit products, so that I can change the specifics of products (12h)
+    - create another page for admin to be able to see product and be able to edit them.

 - Inventory notification (3)